Judges were divided on the proposal to pilot trying serious sex crimes without a jury

 "Further, the combination of such a court with judges who have no security of tenure in that court may not satisfy the requirements of a fair trial."

-The submission by the judges is one of among almost 250 receive by the committee indicated a high level of public interest and engagement.
+The submission by the judges is one of among almost 250 received by the committee indicating a high level of public interest and engagement.

 Unveiling the plan for the juryless pilot earlier this year ministers noted that recent figures showed that about half of those charged with rape in Scotland were convicted, compared with an overall conviction rate for all crimes of more than 90%.